5l1v3r1/pragmash/COMMANDS.md

 If the command is given two arguments `M` and `N`, it will generate the ordered list of integers `i` such that `M <= i < N`

 If the command is given three arguments, it generates the ordered list of integers starting with the first argument going to the second argument, stepping by the third argument each time.
 For example, `range 10 5 -2` yields `10\n8\n6`.

+# Filesystem

+### The "glob" command

+This command takes any number of arguments and "globs" files by those names.

+For example, if my current directory includes the files "foo" "bar" and "foobar", `glob foo*`, it would return the array equivalent to `arr foo foobar`.